 Project: "Stories from Ruapekapeka"

-We used a couple of standardised animations to evaluate the quality of our models.
+I used a couple of standardised animations to evaluate the quality of our models.

 The opening is based on a drone shot of the Pa (Maori for “fort”) site in its current state with the presenter in frame.
 As the drone pulls out, the landscape changes back into the historical Pa with its huts and palisades and the inhabitants living their daily life.
 To make this transition seamless, the drone shot had to be tracked and used to the recreate the Pa in virtual form on the computer.